Cordarrelle Patterson Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 - Note: Patterson's stats vs. Saints date back to 2016.

-- The Saints allow 95.4 yards per game on the ground, the NFL's fourth-ranked rush defense.
+- Conceding 95.4 rushing yards per game, the Saints have the fourth-ranked run defense in the NFL.

-- The Falcons are up against the NFL's fifth-ranked D when it comes to rushing TDs conceded (11 this year).
+- The Falcons are up against the NFL's fifth-ranked defense when it comes to rushing TDs conceded (11 this year).

 Recent Performances

-- In last week's matchup with the Bills, Patterson picked up 28 yards on nine carries.
+- Last week against the Bills, Patterson ran for 28 yards on nine carries.

-- Patterson has 60 yards on 27 carries (20.0 ypg) with one rushing touchdown over his last three outings.
+- Patterson has 60 rushing yards (20.0 ypg) on 27 carries with one touchdown in his last three games.

 Patterson's Atlanta Teammates